You can’t improve what you don’t measure. While we all know it’s true, KPIs, metrics, and goals are often hard to measure and keep a track of.

 Another way to tackle such an issue is to utilize tools such as Loom.
 Your customers could make a simple screen recording to explain the issue and, if necessary, you’d be able to send such a video to your development team.

 All in all, make sure your reps and customers don’t have to spend too much time on the phone.

 This customer service KPI may help you find reps who are underperforming on purpose.
 While we all know this is rather an odd scenario it may still happen.

 In general, customers should have no reason to complain about your reps’ work.
-In fact, oftentimes it is an angry customer who starts to attack your rep. Of course, in such a case this shouldn’t be treated as a complaint and rather as a rude customer who you shouldn’t be doing business with.
+In fact, oftentimes it is an angry customer who starts to attack your rep. Of course, in such a case this shouldn’t be treated as a complaint and rather as a rude customer with who you shouldn’t be doing business.